What is tracing paper and what are the areas of its application. A unique property is transparency! Types of tracing paper in the USSR

 • ink, on a paper base with a semi-gloss sheen, very thin and fragile, much thinner and mechanically weaker than pencil tracing paper;

-Crippled standards
+Cripple standards

 Substance